smatechnologies/zos-agent-docs/docs/advanced-features/ispf.md

 ******************************* Bottom of data ********************************
 ```

 Both DSN and WTO resources can be defined as ACTIVE triggers just by defining an Event Token or name.
 Once identified in a DSN or WTO trigger, an Event Token must be defined in the Event Table.
+To simplify this process, if an Event token is added or changed in a DSN or WTO entry, it will trigger the event edit dialogue.

 The Event Table is simply an ISPF front end to define MSGIN events.
 For more information, refer to [External Events](https://help.smatechnologies.com/opcon/core/latest/OpCon-Events/Defining-Events.md#External) in the **OpCon Events** online help.